 It was first discovered in 1906 by Dr. Alois Alzheimer, a German psychiatrist and neuropathologist.
 He examined the brain of a woman who had died following symptoms including memory loss, language problems, and altered behavior.
 He found unusual clumps in her brain, known as amyloid plaques, as well as tangles in her brain fibers that are some of the main features of Alzheimer's disease.

-History of Alzheimer's in your family will also increase your risk of getting the disease.
+A family history will also increase your risk of getting the disease.
 The risk increases even more if you have multiple family members who have suffered from the disease.

 Whilst this may be due to the hereditary genetic factors we will look at in more depth later, there may be other factors at play.
 These could include environmental factors that impact both yourself and your family.

+There are still many other factors that may increase your risk.
 There is a link between people who have suffered head injuries and an increased risk of Alzheimer's.
 Conditions that affect the heart such as high blood pressure, heart disease, high cholesterol, and diabetes can also increase your risk.
-There is also a higher prevalence of Alzheimer's among Latinos and African-Americans.
+There is even a higher prevalence of Alzheimer's among Latinxs and African-Americans.

 There is some evidence that suggests that keeping your mind active may also offer some reduction of risk.
 Doing something that challenges your brain, such as learning a language or doing word puzzles may help to some extent.